ajitsingh98/Time-Series-Analysis-and-Forecasting-with-Python/Introduction_TSA.md

 ### 8. Contiguous vs. Discontiguous

 - **Contiguous** - A time series where the observations are uniform over time may be described as contiguous.
 Many time series problems have contiguous observations, such as one observation each hour, day, month or year.
 - **Discontiguous** - A time series where the observations are not uniform over time may be described as discontiguous.
-The lack of uniformity of the observations may be caused by missing or corrupt values.
+The lack of uniformity of the observations may be ca used by missing or corrupt values.
 It may also be a feature of the problem where observations are only made available sporadically or at increasingly or decreasingly spaced time intervals.

 **Are your observations contiguous or discontiguous?**